-We manage our clinic work flow using a triage (pronounced “tree-ahzh”) system, allowing us to address the most urgent medical problems before less urgent or routine issues.
+We manage our clinic work flow using a triage (pronounced “tree-ahzh”) system, allowing us to address, in order, the most urgent medical problems before less urgent or routine issues.

-Clients dropping off stool and urine samples for testing and those requesting prescription refills are served as time permits on the same or the following business day.
+Clients dropping off stool and urine samples for testing and those requesting prescription refills are served as the level of urgency indicates and time permits.